You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 • Epoxy or strong adhesive

-1. Glue magnets evenly across the strip, leaving room for sockets and bits.
+1. Glue magnets evenly across the strip, leaving enough space for sockets and bits.

-2. Mount the strip on a pegboard or bench edge.
+2. Mount the strip on a pegboard, bench edge, or tool cart.

-3. Drop nuts, screws, and sockets onto it during work to keep them visible and secure.
+3. Drop nuts, screws, and sockets onto it during work so you can see them at a glance.

 Tips

-• Wrap a magnet in painter’s tape for a temporary magnetic pickup tool.
+• Wrap a magnet in painter’s tape to make a quick magnetic pickup tool.

-• Keep at least one magnetic tray in your tool bag for mobile work; keep strong magnets away from the weld arc to reduce arc blow.
+• Keep strong magnets away from the weld arc to reduce the chance of arc blow.

 3. Copper backing to weld thin metals without burn-through 🥇

 Thin sheet metal and thin-walled tubing can burn through easily.
-I often use a copper backing bar to act as a heat sink and improve bead formation when welding thin materials.
+Use a copper backing bar as a heat sink and backer when you weld thin materials.

 Materials